 18. Flogging a dead horse

-No one wants to buy a dead horse, and to try and flog one is to do so without any hope of succeeding.
-This idiom is used when a person is trying to raise an issue without any subsequent interest or support.
+No one wants to buy a dead horse, and trying to flog one means acting without any hope of succeeding.
+This idiom is used when a person is trying to raise an issue despite a lack of interest or support.

 19. Full Monty

-‘The full Monty refers to something being complete; undiluted or reduced in any way.
+“The full Monty” refers to something being complete, undiluted, or not reduced in any way.

 20. Gone pear-shaped